luvbird32/udene-sdk-go/sdks/ios/README.md

 - You need a CocoaPods account and must be added as an owner of the UdeneSDK pod
 - The `COCOAPODS_TRUNK_TOKEN` secret must be set in the GitHub repository
+- For cross-platform testing, ensure your CI environment has Swift 5.7+ installed

 ## License